trvrenglish/go_practice/README.md

 # go_practice
-My sandbox for learning Go
+This is my sandbox for learning Go